- Factors that influence video production costs

 For a case study video, a production team will interview several times as many people as they need to – figuring out who’s charismatic enough to sell the message and who should never under any circumstances appear on film!

 But beyond that, the right video production budget gives you a deeper, more consultative relationship.
 With twenty hours of producer time, you’ll have many more options when it comes to crafting the video you want.
-If you’ve changed your requirements during the storyboarding process, the producer and artist will work together to meet your evolving preferences.
+If you’ve changed your requirements during the storyboarding process, the producer and designer will work together to meet your evolving preferences.
 Scripting services will typically be included via freelancers or in-house writers – bringing your message to life with intelligence and verve.
 If something goes wrong on the day, there will be contingency plans in place to accommodate it.
 In other words, you get what you pay for.

 Different video production cost levels